Chenghao-Zhang/FakeNewsDetector/README.md

 # FakeNewsDetector
-A Chrome Extension to detect the fake news via AI

-PennState - DS440 Capstone Project
+A Chrome Extension to detect the fake news via AI - DS440 Capstone Project @ PennState

 The structure of this program: